 - How to plot measurements.
 This will usually be a type of chart.

-- Who is responsible for quality control on the item.
+- A designated person will be responsible for the quality control of the item.

 It might also include: